guardian/devx-logs/ec2/README.md

   devx-logs [flags]

 Flags:
+      --disableCloudInitLogs       Set to true to prevent shipping cloud-init logs, which include userData.
       --dry-run                    Set to true to print config to stdout rather than write to file.
   -h, --help                       help for devx-logs
       --kinesisStreamName string   Typically configured via a 'LogKinesisStreamName' tag on the instance, but you can override using this flag.
 To write to Kinesis, your instance will need the following permissions for this stream: kinesis:DescribeStream, kinesis:PutRecord.